rowland007/homelab-playbook/docs/os/achunter.md

 ## The Procedure

 !!! note
     This process will install Zeek, BeaKer, and AC-Hunter.
+I am running this on my home network to experiment with Zeek and AC-Hunter.
+See the link down below about the warning about capturing packets in a VM.

 ??? warning "DO NOT USE LXC CONTAINERS"
     If you use the `ubuntu-20.04-standard_20.04-1_amd64.tar.gz` LXC CT Template, AC-Hunter will fail to start.